Do you think buying a floor lamp and positioning it anywhere in the room will get you your desired lighting? Give your thinking another shot.

 Best you could light your room with the torchiere lamp is placing them with the wall.
 As these lamps have their faces upward, their lighting is soft yet non-blinding.

 Sometimes, the empty corner in your living room is compact.
-There you need to place décor pieces, while lack of lighting emphasizes you to place a floor lamp.
+There you need to place décor pieces, while the lack of lighting emphasizes you to place a floor lamp.
 In that case, you can do both by buying a floor lamp with shelves.

 Is your Lamp Shaded?